Qadi al-Fadil

-In the new Ayyubid regime, he was an important figure, serving as Saladin's chief counsellor and was left in charge of the Egyptian administration during Saladin's wars in the Levant.
-As a result historians often attribute to him the title of vizier, which he never held.
-After Saladin's death in 1193, he served his son al-Afdal, ruler of Damascus, before switching his allegiance to al-Aziz, ruler of Egypt.
+In the new Ayyubid regime, Qadi al-Fadil was an important figure, serving as Saladin's chief counsellor.
+He was left in charge of the Egyptian administration during Saladin's wars in the Levant.
+As a result, historians often attribute to him the title of vizier, which he never held.
+After Saladin's death in 1193, Qadi al-Fadil served Saladin's son al-Afdal, ruler of Damascus, before switching his allegiance to Saladin's second son, al-Aziz, ruler of Egypt.
 He retired after 1195, and died in 1200.

-His reputation among contemporaries and later generations rests chiefly on his skill as an epistolary writer.
+Qadi al-Fadil's reputation among contemporaries and later generations rests chiefly on his skill as an epistolary writer.
 His style was much admired and widely emulated by later generations.
 The corpus of his letters is also an important historical source for the period.
 In addition, he founded a madrasah in Cairo, and donated his large library to the institution.

 Life

 Service under the Fatimids

 Qadi al-Fadil was born on 2 April 1135 at Ascalon.
 His father, known as al-Qadi al-Ashraf (d.
 1149/50), was serving as judge (qadi) and financial comptroller (nazir) there.
 The exact significance of the epithet 'al-Baysani' is unclear: one version holds that the family hailed from Baysan, while another that it hailed from Ascalon, but that Qadi al-Ashraf had previously served as qadi at Baysan.

 Qadi al-Fadil received his basic education at his home town, before moving to Cairo in c.
 1148/49, where, at the initiative of his father, he entered the chancery (diwan al-insha) of the Fatimid Caliphate as a trainee.
 The long-serving head of the chancery, Ibn Khallal, became his patron during his subsequent career.
 This training included administrative practice and especially the arts of epistolary and secretarial writing.
 Despite his own title of qadi, however, it is unclear whether Qadi al-Fadil also received judicial education at any point.
 The title was common for officials in the Fatimid administration as a honorific, and under the Isma'ili Shi'a Fatimid regime, there were no Sunni schools in Cairo where he, as a Sunni, might have acquired the necessary training.